UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-At the time of analysis, there were 10,853 records that contained a form term without an associated valueURI attribute.
+At the time of analysis, there were 10,853 records that contained a :code:`form` term without an associated :code:`valueURI` attribute.
 Through individually assessing the values, it was determined that all of these values do indeed come from the Art and Architecture Thesaurus (AAT), but without additional remediation the relationship of these values to the controlled vocabulary is not actionable.
 In the coming months, work will be done to add the appropriate valueURIs to these records,